OfficeDev/office-scripts-docs/docs/testing/platform-limits.md

 If you script is blocked by Conditional Access policies, you'll receive one of two error messages.
 These messages also surface in Power Automate if your flow is run from an unmanaged device.

 - "Due to organizational policies, you can’t access this resource from this untrusted device."
+- "We can't find this script.
+It may have been deleted by another user."
+(If your version of Excel is older.)
 - "We weren't able to load your script.
 Please try again."
 (If your version of Excel is older.)

 ## API support on older Excel versions